|

 if and where the firefighting water has collected and whether it

-The Navy reported that only benzene was detected above levels of
+is likely to get into the Bay.[6]
+Air Sampling Data The Navy reported that only benzene was detected above levels of

 concern, at 4.6 ug/m3.
 They reported that typical background concentration